frederic-perez/AmE-dictionary/data/dictionary.md

 __iota__ _n_ :two::mega: A very small amount; a bit. _Syn_ scintilla, shred, smidgeon, whit _There was not an iota of truth to that tale._
 __ipse dixit__ _n_ An unsupported assertion, usually by a person of standing; a dictum.
 __ipso facto__ _adv_
-__irascible__ _adj_ :two: /ir-RASS-uh-bul/ Someone who is irascible is easily angered and annoyed.
+__irascible__ _adj_ :three: /ir-RASS-uh-bul/ Someone who is irascible is easily angered and annoyed.
 Prone to outbursts of temper; easily angered. _Syn_ potheaded, quick-tempered, choleric, short _He was a singularly irascible man; any little thing would disturb his temper._
 __irate<sup>1</sup>__ _adj_ :two::hammer:
 __irate<sup>2</sup>__ _v_ :two::hammer:
 __ire__ _n_ :two::hammer: